How should I prepare?

 What should I wear?

 Professional dress is required.
 For a room full of potential employers, you want to dress to impress.
 Regardless of the industry, job title or status of the position you are looking for, you want to make a positive first impression with the company representative.
-Do this by carefully selecting clothes that help you look polished, professional and feeling confident.
+Do this by carefully selecting clothes that help you look polished, professional and help you feel confident.

 What do I need to bring?